s4ke/Master-Thesis/src/md/050-benchmarks.md

 The speedup of distributed memory Rabin--Miller benchmark with PArrows and Eden showed an almost linear speedup excepting around 192 cores where an unfortunate task distribution reduces performance.
-As seen in Fig. \ref{fig:rabinMillerDistSpeedup}, we reached a speedup of 213.4 with PArrrows at 256 cores (vs. 207.7 with pure Eden).
+As seen in Figure \ref{fig:rabinMillerDistSpeedup}, we reached a speedup of 213.4 with PArrrows at 256 cores (vs. 207.7 with pure Eden).
 Because of memory limitations, the speedup of Jacobi sum test for large inputs (such as $2^{4253}-1$) could be measured only in a massively distributed setting.
 PArrows improved there